Hurricanes, Tornadoes, Earthquakes

 Concrete homes and buildings have also performed well in the fires that have destroyed billions of dollars of property in Southern California and other parts of the western U.S. Hilly terrain, hot dry winds, combustible vegetation, and closely spaced dwellings create favorable conditions for these types of fires.
 This building location trend is expected to continue as populations continue to expand into rural areas.
 Data collected after these fires shows that buildings having noncombustible exterior walls achieved a higher level of survival.

-Take advantage of the benefits ThermoForm concrete walls provide to protect homes and people from the devastating effects fire can cause.
+Take advantage of the benefits TransForm and ThermoForm concrete walls provide to protect homes and people from the devastating effects fire can cause.